New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 Specifically, if a ridge $e$ has stabilizer in $\langle P\rangle$ generated by $P^k$, we need to include a presentation for the group generated by $P^k$ and the corresponding cycle transformation $A$.
 For the groups that occur in this paper, this occurs only for complex ridges that are stabilized by a complex reflection $P^k$, and we need to include a commutation relation

-In the next three sections, we list the most important information that can be gathered by applying the Poincar\'e polyhedron theorem, namely Vertex stabilizers (and more generally facet stabilizers), singularities of the quotient, and presentations for our lattices in terms of generators and relations.
+In the next two sections, we list some important information that can be gathered by applying the Poincar\'e polyhedron theorem, namely Vertex stabilizers (and more generally facet stabilizers) and singularities of the quotient.

+Two different sets of presentations for our lattices in terms of generators and relations will be given in sections~\ref{sec:geometric_presentations} and~\ref{sec:natural_presentations}.